joakim/ternary/readme.md

 _A quick guide to ternary logic_

 While more complex than boolean logic, ternary is not as difficult as it looks once you get the hang of it.
-It helps to think of `undefined` as an _unknown_ truth value that's neither `true` nor `false`.
+It helps to think of `undefined` as an _unknown_ truth value that could potentially be `true` or `false`, we just don't know.

 - F = `false`
 - U = `undefined` or _unknown_